yarisvt/tyk-docs/tyk-docs/content/tyk-developer-portal.md

   - /getting-started/tyk-components/developer-portal/
 ---

-The Tyk Developer Portal enables you to expose a facade of your APIs and then allow third-party developers to register and use your APIs.
+The Tyk Developer Portal for API management enables you to expose a facade of your APIs and then allow third-party developers to register and use your APIs.

 The Tyk Developer Portal comes into two flavours:
 *   Tyk Classic Developer Portal.